jnieus01/genai-social-simulator/README.md

 Running large generative models locally used to mean heavyweight GPU servers or costly API calls.
 Using Ollama brings several benefits:

-**Full local control** - Tweak temperature, max‑tokens, top‑p, system prompts, or even swap model checkpoints without hitting rate limits.
+- Full local control to tweak paramters or even swap model checkpoints without hitting rate limits, and you know exactly which weights are loaded

-**Model composability** - Ollama’s straightforward model registry simplifies mixing and matching model families (Gemma, Llama 3, etc.) to test prompt effects across diverse model behaviours.
+- Ollama’s straightforward model registry simplifies mixing and matching model families (Gemma, Llama 3, etc.) to test prompt effects and allow rapid iteration

-**Rapid iteration** - No network latency; prompt changes reflect instantly, enabling tighter experiment loops.

-**Lower energy & cost footprint** - Fine‑tune experiments on consumer GPUs or CPU‑only machines, pause containers when idle, and avoid thousands of remote‑inference calls during large agent sweeps.
+- Lower energy & cost footprint using consumer GPU/CPU

-**Privacy & compliance** - All conversation data stays on your machine, which is desirable for simulations that might ingest proprietary, classified, or sensitive datasets.
+- All conversation data stays on your machine

 ---